From the archives: Indian firm worker in US calls for rape, trafficking of Kashmiri women, loses job

 Ashish Kaul’s tweets are a representation of a bigger dangerous mindset that the Hindutva ideology portrays.
 The obsession with capturing ‘fair-skinned Kashmiri women’ is deep-rooted in the doctrine.

-Kashmir, according to Hindutvadis, has been ‘annexed’ and ‘conquered’ by India, after the abrogation of Article 370.
+Kashmir, according to the Hindutva, has been ‘annexed’ and ‘conquered’ by India, after the abrogation of Article 370.
 Therefore, people who are native to the land have been ‘defeated’, as this incorporation was against their wishes and in contrast to the tendencies in the Valley to gain independence from India.

-The emphasis on “fair-complexion” in the sexist posts about Kashmiri women reflects the inferiority complex of Hindutvadis.
-Most Hindutvadis follow the caste system, which favors the lighter-skinned people for their higher caste.
+The emphasis on “fair-complexion” in the sexist posts about Kashmiri women reflects the inferiority complex of the Hindutva.

 What are your views on this?
 Share with us in the comments bar below.